Degrees Offered: M.A, Ph.D.

 ECON 927 - Econometrics II

-Asymptotic theory, likelihood estimation, simultaneous equations, panel data analysis, binary and mutiple choice models, count data analysis, selection models, survival analysis.
+Asymptotic theory, likelihood estimation, simultaneous equations, panel data analysis, binary and multiple choice models, count data analysis, selection models, survival analysis.
 Prereq: ECON 926.

 Basic and advanced time series models with up-to-date empirical techniques with emphasis on the application of econometric tools to economic issues.
 Selected topics include stationary ARMA models, unit roots and cointegration, VAR, ARCH dynamic panel data models, structural break models, and non-linear time series models.
 Prereq: ECON 926 and ECON 927 or equivalents.